vinitshahdeo/shopping-cart-lld-interview/README.md

 # Online Shopping Cart — Low-Level Design (TypeScript)

-An interview-ready LLD of an online shopping cart.
+An interview-ready LLD of an online shopping cart (add to cart).
 The focus is clean, defensible design — **not** maximum features.
 Only one design pattern is used, and only where it earns its place.